-A proposed CVS at Church and Washington Streets in Braintree moved one step closer to reality this week when Planning Board members recommended that the Town Council approve re-zoning at the site.
+A proposed CVS at Church and Washington Streets in Braintree moved one step closer to reality this week when Planning Board members recommended that the approve re-zoning at the site.

-The board voted unanimously on Tuesday in favor of re-zoning a portion of 90 Church street from Residence C to General Business.
+The board voted unanimously on Tuesday in favor of from Residence C to General Business.
 Representatives for the developer, New England 2 LLC, said that use in the area is consistent with business zoning and that the new development would be more attractive for neighbors than the current South Shore Auto Lines.

 "We recognize that this is an important site in Braintree," attorney Frank Marinelli said.
 A CVS will be a "higher and better commercial use," he added, and "more compatible" with the surrounding area.